SAP-CLM-SL/ISLM/docs/ISLM_with_HANAML/README.md

 Gradient Boosting regression model type provides a more accurate modeling result than the legacy regression model.

-1. Open the Fiori Launchpad by clicking [here](https://44.207.24.229:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home){:target="_blank"}.
+1. Open the Fiori Launchpad by clicking [here](https://18.214.3.29:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home){:target="_blank"}.
 Input the username and password provided in the cheat sheet.
-Click on the **Intelligent Scenario** app.
+Click the **Intelligent Scenario** app.
 ![](../ISLM_with_SAPGenAI/images/IntelligentScenariosApp.png)

 2. Click the **Create** button and choose **Embedded**.<br/>In Embedded approach, a business application, for example SAP S/4HANA runs in the same stack as its machine learning provider SAP HANA ML and it provides analytics libraries **SAP HANA Automated Predictive Library (APL)** or **SAP HANA Predictive Analysis Library (PAL)**.